Glass is beautiful, decorative, stylish and very delicate.

-While custom glass sheets are a trendy addition or enhancement to many spaces, getting the pieces from Point A to Point B can be somewhat of a challenge — specifically because of their aforementioned fragility.
-The right packaging and shipping is extremely crucial.
+While custom glass sheets are a trendy addition or enhancement to many spaces, getting the pieces from Point A to Point B can be somewhat of a challenge because of their fragility.
+Packaging and shipping considerations are vitally important.

 The crate can be placed upon a skid for forklift unloading if required by the customer.

-3 Do’s of Custom Glass Shipping
+3 Do’s of How to Ship Glass Sheets Safely

 So how do you best ship custom glass sheets?

 Here's a look at what you should be doing:

 - Over package it